eclipse-cyclonedds/eclipse-cyclonedds.github.io/content/blog/B1RKWhatisDDSWhatMakesitUnik.md

+Title:       What makes DDS unique
+Author:      Ramzi KAROUI
+Date:        2022-11-08
+Template:    plain_markdown
+---

-# What is DDS and what's make it unique
+# What is DDS and what makes it unique

 The OMG-DDS Data Distribution Service is an Object-Management-Group standard and technology to share any kind of data, in interoperable,